-Enjoy the flavors of homemade gluten-free pumpkin pie without the hassle of rolling out a crust!
-With a creamy spiced pumpkin filling atop a buttery gluten-free shortbread or graham cracker crust, these pumpkin pie bars offer the best of classic pie in an easy-to-make, easy-to-serve treat that’s perfect for any fall gathering.
+Enjoy the flavors of homemade gluten-free pumpkin pie without the hassle of rolling out a crust.
+With a creamy spiced pumpkin filling atop a buttery gluten-free graham cracker crust, these pumpkin pie bars offer incredible flavor and luscious texture.
+The recipe uses a whole can of pumpkin!

 I've recently learned that there are two types of pumpkin pie lovers: those who want whipped cream with their pumpkin pie and those who want pumpkin pie with their whipped cream.
 It's a subtle difference, but I suspect the people who prefer mountains of whipped cream hiding their pie haven't ever had anything as crowd-pleasing as these gluten-free pumpkin pie bars.

-The custardy creamy filling is so rich and velvety that it doesn't need loads of whipped cream.
+The custardy creamy filling is sooooooo rich and velvety that it doesn't need loads of whipped cream.
 A dollop will do to bring out the classic nostalgic flavor.

 Why you'll love this recipe

-- Quick and easy to make: This recipe requires just one bowl—use the same bowl for the crust and the filling.
+- Quick and easy to make: This recipe requires just one bowl—use the same bowl for the gluten-free graham cracker crust and the filling.
 The crust is pressed into a pan, parbaked, and the filling ingredients are whisked together, poured into the pan and baked.

 - Creamy velvety texture: The filling is so silky smooth and creamy!